-At Ittenbach Capital, the Midwest’s premier home buying company, we understand the complexities that come with foreclosure.
-We have the experience and knowledge to help guide you through the foreclosure process.
+At Ittenbach Capital, the Midwest’s premier home buying company, we understand the complexities that come with avoiding foreclosure.
+We have the experience and knowledge to help you avoid foreclosure and get rid of your house in Indianapolis fast.
 We can pay cash for your Indianapolis house, settle your mortgage balance and help you get out from underneath the burden of your mortgage.

 Ittenbach Capital is an accredited business with the Better Business Bureau with an A+ rating.
 Average customer reviews are 5 stars.
 Click here to see why customers give Ittenbach Capital 5 stars!